-Candidates who achieve a mark of <44.5% (or 44.5-49.4% after an oral examination) from the dissertation at the first attempt will fail the dissertation and will normally be required to resubmit the following year.
-The Board of Examiners shall determine whether the dissertation may be re-written to address any shortcomings or whether a new project is required for the re-submission.
+Candidates who achieve a mark of \leq 49.4% from the dissertation at the first attempt will fail the dissertation and will normally be required to resubmit the following year.
+The Board of Examiners shall determine whether the dissertation may be re-written to address any shortcomings or whether a new project is required for the resubmission.
 The Board of Examiners may also determine who should act as supervisor for the resubmission.